Harsh9931/Digital-Filter-Design/README.md

 This task focuses on the design, implementation, and simulation of a Finite Impulse Response (FIR) filter using Verilog HDL.
 FIR filters play a crucial role in digital signal processing (DSP) applications, providing advantages such as linear phase response and stable filtering operations.
 This project demonstrates the development of a basic FIR filter architecture and its simulation results.

-** Overview of FIR filter : **
+ Overview of FIR filter :
-   The FIR filter is designed using a systematic and modular approach, incorporating key components that contribute to its efficiency and functionality:
-     1. Filter Coefficients: These are predefined constants that determine the filter’s impulse response.
-They dictate how each input sample influences the final output, ensuring proper signal shaping.
+The FIR filter is designed using a systematic and modular approach, incorporating key components that contribute to its efficiency and functionality.
+One of the essential elements is the Filter Coefficients, which are predefined constants that determine the filter’s impulse response.
+These coefficients dictate how each input sample influences the final output, ensuring proper signal shaping and controlled signal modification.

-     2. Delay Line: A shift register stores past input values, which are required for convolution-based filtering.
-This mechanism ensures that the filter operates over multiple input samples, improving signal accuracy.
+Another crucial component is the Delay Line, which consists of a shift register that stores past input values required for convolution-based filtering.
+This mechanism allows the filter to operate over multiple input samples, enhancing signal accuracy by considering historical data in its computations.
+By retaining past samples, the delay line ensures smooth and stable filtering behavior.

-     3. Weighted Summation: The heart of the FIR filter operation, where past input samples are multiplied by the corresponding coefficients and summed to produce the final filtered output.
-This process helps in removing unwanted noise and enhancing desired signal components.
+The Weighted Summation serves as the core of the FIR filter operation.
+In this process, past input samples are multiplied by their corresponding filter coefficients and summed together to produce the final filtered output.
+This summation effectively removes unwanted noise while amplifying or preserving desired signal components, making the FIR filter highly suitable for applications in noise reduction, signal smoothing, and feature extraction.

-** Verilog-Based Implementation Approach: **
+ Verilog-Based Implementation Approach:
     The filter is designed using register-based storage for input samples and a clock-driven execution mechanism.
 The reset functionality ensures that all stored values are cleared, bringing the filter to a known initial state.
 Each incoming sample is processed in real time, with previous samples contributing to the final output through coefficient-based multiplication.